CSCfi/csc-user-guide/docs/apps/gpaw.md

 # Please experiment with optimum MPI task / OpenMP thread ratio with
 # your particular input

-module load gpaw  # Note: only the default 20.1.0-omp version supports OpenMP
+# Note: only the modules with "-omp" ending supports OpenMP
+# (default version in Mahti is OpenMP enabled)
+module load gpaw

 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK